johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 All `distributed actors` have a synthesized required designated initializer that accepts an `ActorTransport`.

-Every instantiation of a local distributed actor must call this initializer, which in turn performs lifecycle interactions with the transport, initializing the actor's `actorAddress` and `actorTransport` properties.
+Every instantiation of a local distributed actor must call this initializer, which in turn performs lifecycle interactions with the transport, initializing the actor's `actorAddress` and `transport` properties.

 > **Note:** We could potentially discuss if rather we would want to store `ActorIdentity` which would keep a reference to the transport it was created from.
 The general idea of an address and transport though remain crucial to the entire design, regardless if we decide to store them slightly differently or not.